Workers with various personal responsibilities are entitled to flexible working arrangements, according to experts.

 Flexible Working Arrangements can involve a number of different things, like how, when and where you work.

-- A change in work location, so you can work from home or an alternative company work site or office
+- A change in work location, so you can work from home or an alternative company work site or office.

 Who can request flexible working arrangements?

-- are a carer
+- are a carer;

-- have a disability
+- have a disability;

-- are 55 or older
+- are 55 or older;

-- are experiencing family or domestic violence
+- or are experiencing family or domestic violence.

-“The types of injuries and illnesses are really unlimited, but may include things like broken bones, mental health issues, problems caused by medication, cancer treatment and many more,” he said.
+“For example, broken bones, mental health issues, problems caused by medication, cancer treatment and so on.”

 Yes.
 An employer can refuse a request for flexible arrangements in some circumstances.

-- It is flat out too costly
+- It is too costly;

-- A change to your working arrangements could knock down productivity and adversely affect customer service
+- A change to your working arrangements could knock down productivity and adversely affect customer service.

 The bottom line